+Take the last turnout before reaching Sandy Beach Park.
 To get down into the Halona Beach Cove, you will need to climb over the street railing, and follow one of the rocky paths down.

 I would only attempt going to this beach when the waves

 are tame, and the area is blanketed with a good patch of